awestover/enchantedForest/story/full_story.md

 obvious reason for this was that he and Buchanan had been forced to abandon their llamas in their flight from the minions of Malimost that they found ravaging the village.
 Furthermore, it simply wasn't safe.
-However Bob desparately wanted to return to this existence.
+However Bob desperately wanted to return to this existence.
 He did not feel, as Buchanan foolishly seemed to that the destruction of his village meant that they had to fight against Malimost.
 What a ludicrous idea!
-Bob inernally chided his overly hopeful friend.
-Bob had about as much chance of decreasing how terrible Malimost's rule was as he had of winning the anual village swimming contest, and Bob coudln't swim.
+Bob infernally chided his overly hopeful friend.
+Bob had about as much chance of decreasing how terrible Malimost's rule was as he had of winning the annual village swimming contest, and Bob couldn't swim.

-*Eventually*, Bob supposed, *I will have to seek out some other location, and somehow aquire more animals to shepherd or something*.
+*Eventually*, Bob supposed, *I will have to seek out some other location, and somehow acquire more animals to shepherd or something*.
 Maybe I could be a farmer?
 However, at the moment Bob was very far from anywhere where he could do this.
 And Bob wasn't going to abandon Buchanan, he'd convince him to come to.
 Buchanan was sane, he'd listen to reason, Bob hoped.